vcwild/vcwild/README.md

 <blockquote>
     <p><i>
-        A cheerful person who enjoys talking and discussing deep topics about human nature and who sincerely believes that we can make the world a better place through education and technology. ⚛✨🎓🗣️
+        A cheerful person who finds joy in engaging in topics about the human nature and who holds a genuine belief that we can make the world a better place through education and public policies ⚛✨🎓🗣️
     </i></p>
 </blockquote>
 </div>